jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```

-* Write SQL statements and test them with Java SQL runner
+* Write SQL statements and test them with Java SQL runner.
+The Class is in [https://github.com/jbcodeforce/flink-studies/tree/master/flink-java/sql-runner](https://github.com/jbcodeforce/flink-studies/tree/master/flink-java/sql-runner) folder.

 ## DDL statements

-Data Definition Language (DDL) are statements to define metadata in Flink SQL by adding, changing, or deleting tables.
+Data Definition Language (DDL) are statements to define metadata in Flink SQL by creating, changing, or deleting tables.

 ### Table creation

+???- info "Create a table with csv file as persistence - Flink OSS"
+    We need to use file system connector.

+    ```sal
+    create table user (
+        'user_id VARCHAR(250),
+        'name' VARCHAR(50)
+    ) partitioned by ('used-id')
+    WITH (
+        'format' = 'json', -- other format are: csv, parquet 'connector' = 'filesystem',
+        'path' = '/tmp/users'
+    );
+    ```

+???- info "how to join two tables on key within time and store in target table in SQL?"
+    ```sql
+    create table Transactions (ts TIMESTAMP(3), tid BIGINT, amount INT);
+    create table Payments (ts TIMESTAMP(3), tid BIGINT, type STRING);
+    create table Matched (tid BIGINT, amount INT, type STRING);
+    insert into Matched
+        select T.tid, T.amount, P.type
+        from Transactions T join Payments P ON T.tid = P.tid where P.ts between T.ts and T.ts + interval '10' minutes;
+    ```

 ???- question "How to consume from a Kafka topic to a SQL table?"
-    On Confluent Cloud this is the standard integration as all sources are Kafka  topic.
-The `From` right operand proposes the list of topic/table for the catalog and database selected.For Flink OSS or Confluent Platform for Flink the `WITH` statement helps to specify the source topic.
+    On Confluent Cloud for flink, there are already tables created for each topic.
+For local Flink we need to create table with column definitions that maps to attributes of the record.
+The `From` right operand proposes the list of topic/table for the catalog and database selected.
+For Flink OSS or Confluent Platform for Flink the `WITH` statement helps to specify the source topic.

     ```sql
     select .... from TableName